millienyts/holbertonschool-printf/README.md

 	* _strlen.c - Calculates the length of a string.

-	* _cs.c - character and string format specifiers.
+	* _cs.c - Character and string format specifiers.

 	* _hex.c - Hexadecimal format specifiers.